patrick-crawford/WEB422-Backup/notes/angular-routing-example.md

 <br>

-#### Quick Note: RouterLinkActive Directive
+#### Quick note: RouterLinkActive directive

 A great feature included in the @angular/router package is the ["RouterLinkActive" Directive](https://angular.io/api/router/RouterLinkActive).
 Using this directive, we can specify a class to be added *only when the route is "active"*.

-This is extremely useful when writing navigation components, as they typically require a class to be applied when the corresponding route is visible (ie: we wish to highlight the text "Horse" by setting the class "active" on the parent &lt;li&gt;&lt;/li&gt; element:
+This is extremely useful when writing navigation components, as they typically require a class to be applied when the corresponding route is visible (ie: we wish to highlight the text "Horse" by setting the class "active" on the parent `<li>` element:

 ```html
 <li class="nav-item" routerLinkActive="active">